-1.4.
+- 1.4.
 The ESO shares certain functions with other National Grid Group companies, including IT, Human Resources (HR), Finance, Legal and Procurement.
 The costs associated with these functions are allocated to the ESO by National Grid Group.
-Some of these costs

-- 1.5.
+Some of these costs are allocated on an indirect basis, based on a methodology to reflect the ESO's approximate usage.
+Others are allocated to the ESO directly (eg costs for ESO-specific property or IT investments). - 1.5.
 The annual net additions to RAV will be calculated as a set percentage based on a capitalised share of totex.
 Totex consists of all the expenditure relating to the ESO's regulated activities with the exception of: - All costs relating to de minimis activities. - All costs relating to directly remunerated services (with the exception of capex relating to sole use exit connections). - Pension deficit repair payments relating to the established deficit and for the avoidance of doubt, all unfunded early retirement deficiency costs (ERDC) post 1 April 2004. - Costs associated with the Network Innovation Competition and Network Innovation costs funded by the Innovation allowance.
-(For the avoidance of doubt, the unfunded costs for NIA Expenditure and the Network Innovation Competition can be included in totex). - All statutory or regulatory depreciation and amortisation. - Profit margins from related parties (except where permitted as defined below). - Costs relating to rebranding a company's assets or vehicles following a name or logo change. - Fines and penalties incurred by the ESO (including all tax penalties, fines and interest) except if, exceptionally Traffic Management Act costs can be shown to be efficient. - Any costs relating to the NGESO for external purposes (ie balancing services activity). - Compensation payments made in relation to standards of performance. - Bad debt costs and receipts (subject to an ex-post adjustment to allowed revenues). - Any cost reporting which is not on a normal accruals basis as referred to in paragraph 1.2 above (for the avoidance of doubt, accruals to recognise the present value obligation to the defined benefit pension scheme (in accordance with International Accounting Standard 19) are excluded from totex). - Costs in relation to pass through items, including business rates (except for business rates on non-operational buildings).
+(For the avoidance of doubt, the unfunded costs for NIA Expenditure, the Network Innovation Competition and the Strategic Innovation Fund can be included in totex). - All statutory or regulatory depreciation and amortisation. - Profit margins from related parties (except where permitted as defined below). - Costs relating to rebranding a company's assets or vehicles following a name or logo change. - Fines and penalties incurred by the ESO (including all tax penalties, fines and interest) except if, exceptionally Traffic Management Act costs can be shown to be efficient. - Any costs relating to the NGESO for external purposes (ie balancing services activity). - Compensation payments made in relation to standards of performance. - Bad debt costs and receipts (subject to an ex-post adjustment to allowed revenues). - Any cost reporting which is not on a normal accruals basis as referred to in paragraph 1.2 above (for the avoidance of doubt, accruals to recognise the present value obligation to the defined benefit pension scheme (in accordance with International Accounting Standard 19) are excluded from totex).

-- Interest, other financing and tax costs (except for business rates on non-operational buildings and stamp duty land tax). - 1.6.
-It should also be noted that pension deficit repair payments relating to any incremental deficit (ie not part of the established deficit) are considered to be part of the ESO's labour costs and as such are part of totex. - 1.7.
+- Costs in relation to pass through items that are not captured in Table 4, including business rates (except for business rates on non-operational buildings). - Interest, other financing and tax costs (except for business rates on non-operational buildings and stamp duty land tax). - 1.6.
+It should also be noted that pension deficit repair payments relating to any incremental deficit (ie not part of the established deficit) are considered to be part of the ESO's salary / staff costs and as such are part of totex. - 1.7.
 For avoidance of doubt, in each case normal ongoing pension service costs will follow employment costs in each activity to RAV. - 1.8.
 Costs added to RAV are all intended to refer to costs incurred by the ESO or a related party of the ESO undertaking regulated business activities.
 Where those costs are recharged to the ESO, they should not include any internal profit margins of the ESO or related party, except where permitted.
 The treatment of related party margins is set out in paragraphs 1.22 to 1.27 below. - 1.9.
 For the avoidance of doubt, costs that are eligible for a re-opener mechanism will follow the totex treatment as set out above at the time they are incurred.